pedrosomatheus/TranscriberScript/README.md

 # TranscriberScript

--Script made to crack any type of Captcha or ReCaptcha
+-Script created to assist in breaking Captchas